dersim-davaod/sbt-bulky-sources/README.md

 To analyze your project and see a list of bulky files, run the following command from sbt console:
 ```
-> show bulkySources [threshold]
+> show [test:]bulkySources [threshold]
 ```

-where the `threshold` defines how many lines the file should include at least to be treated as a bulky.
+where the `threshold` is an unsigned integer value that defines how many lines the file should include at least to be treated as a bulky.

 The default threshold value is 100 lines.
 The default value is applied if the user's input is not an unsigned integer.